HISKP-LQCD/chroma-test-run/README.markdown

 The only inverters with `MULTIGRID` in their name seem to be the `QOP_CLOVER_MULTIGRID_INVERTER` and the various `QUDA` ones.

+The various inverters used have different precision, this should perhaps be unified somehow?

 ### Predictor

 Tom's example does not contain predictors.
 Do we want to use one?